-- Each teacher will have an established Classroom Management and Discipline Plan ready at the beginning of the school year. - CHAMPS Charts will be posted in the classroom. - Develop an attention signal to be used consistently in your classroom. - All expectations and procedures will be taught and reviewed with students. - As necessary for continued practice, review and practice procedures.
+- Each teacher will have an established Classroom Management and Discipline Plan ready at the beginning of the school year. - CHAMPS Charts will be posted in the classroom with a minimum of procedures for teacher directed instruction, independent work, group work, and testing environment. - Develop an attention signal to be used consistently in your classroom. - All expectations and procedures will be taught and reviewed with students. - As necessary for continued practice, review and practice procedures.
 This is especially a good idea at the beginning of the new semester and following vacations.